adamripley98/habits/README.md

 ## Features for later version
 - Influencer and company sponsored "habit competitions"
-- Micro-betting on goals with friends to create more friendly competition
+- Micro-betting on goals with friends to create friendly competition
+- Customized UI depending on user preference
+- Advanced mood tracking data to share with therapists and psychiatrists